-- organization is notified of the Board's decision within 30 calendar days of the Board's meeting.
+- 10. WRITTEN NOTICE BY THE BOARD OF DIRECTORS.
+The accrediting organization is notified of the Board's decision within 30 calendar days of the Board's meeting.
 If the Board recognizes an accrediting organization, the notice will specify the accrediting organization's CHEA-recognized scope of accreditation, the period of recognition, and any reporting requirements.
-All Board decisions will be final and effective as of the date of the Board decision, except for decisions to deny or withdraw recognition.
-If the Board's action is to deny or withdraw recognition, the written notice will provide the procedures for an accrediting organization to request reconsideration of the Board's decision.
-A Board decision to deny or withdraw recognition will not become final until the time period to request reconsideration has lapsed or a request for reconsideration has been resolved by the Board, whichever occurs later. - 11.
+All Board decisions will be final and effective as of the date of the Board's action is to deny or withdraw recognition.
+If the Board's action is to deny or withdraw recognition of the Board's decision.
+A Board decision to deny or withdraw recognition will not become final until the time period to request reconsideration will not become final until the specified to request the Board, whichever occurs later. - 11.
 PUBLIC NOTICE.
 Board actions are made public and include a summary of the reason(s) for the decision.
 However, if the Board decision is to deny or withdraw recognition, the decision is not final or made public until the period for reconsideration has lapsed or a request for reconsideration has been resolved by the Board, whichever occurs later. - 12.
 RECONSIDERATION OF BOARD ACTION.
 An accrediting organization may request reconsideration of the Board's action based on any of the following: - A. any asserted procedural errors in the recognition process; and/or - B. any asserted factual errors.